Adaptive Vegetation Management

 3. Invasive/Exotic Shrub Control:

 Invasive/exotic shrubs and trees shade and out-compete native understory vegetation.
-To eliminate these species Heartland Restoration Services uses many of the following methodologies of control:
+Heartland Restoration Services uses a variety of methods to control and eliminate these plants.

 Mowing is a tool that can be utilized within the first few years of a native seeding as well as periodically long-term.
 Mowing intermittently during the first 1-5 years of a new native seeding helps to control annual and biennial weed competition, which in turn increases the rate of native seed germination and stimulates healthier growth due to less competition.
 It also can be utilized to effectively supress young trees and shrubs as they try to invade established plantings, thus providing a benefit similar to a controlled burn.